vonbecmann/earley-parser/repository/EarleyParser-Core.package/JEItem.class/README.md

 an Earley item or state. like a LR(0) item.

-start chart: where the recognition started. end chart: the chart that contains this item or nil. but an item always belongs to a chart.
+start: the item set where the recognition started.
+end: the item set that contains this item or nil. but an item always belongs to a item set.

 key : a composed key useful to know if this item already exists in a chart.